 This post will also show you 3 other natural types of baths to give your children to help them sleep, ease dry skin, and more!
 So keep reading!

 (This page may contain affiliate links you can read the full disclosure here)

+But what is Epsom salt?
 Unlike the name suggests Epsom Salt is not actually a salt but a mineral compound called magnesium sulfate.
 The name Epsom comes from Epsom, England, where the mineral was discovered in the 17th Century.

-Just like oatmeal, magnesium sulfate can relieve itchiness and skin irritations, but that’s not all Epsom salt can do!
+There are several ways detox baths help your child.
+Magnesium sulfate can relieve itchiness and skin irritations, but that’s not all Epsom salt can do!

 Soaking in a warm bath of Epsom salt can also: